Free Love – Always Hunting for New Supply

 Letting Tina down was about the worst thing I could imagine, so I drove to the local Ace hardware store and bought another drill before proceeding to the Buffalo Hotel.
 I texted to let her know I’d arrived.
 Since the front door to the building was locked, she came down to let me in and helped me carry everything up.
 I helped hang an antenna and some art for Tina and we settled in to drink whiskey and watch South Park.

-Tina’s phone bleeped and we both glanced it at.
+Tina’s phone bleeped and we both glanced at it.
 There was a text from Daryl.
 I noticed that his entry in Tina’s phone had a last name.
 It was an Irish surname.
 “What’s good?” read the message.

 That looked more like fishing for a booty call than inquiring about an apartment for rent, to me.